EngineerBetter/engineerbetter-hugo/content/blog/kthw.md

 Next, we need to find the MAC addresses of the interfaces in each pod.
 We can't currently see those in our session on the worker, as they're in separate network namespaces.

-We can get the same information from our interactive debug session:
+We used our interactive session to get the MAC address of the debug pod:

 ```terminal
 root@tmp2:/# ip a s